Azure-Samples/distributed-az-edge-framework/docs/reverseproxy.md

 - At Level 3, Envoy has an identical setup as the proxy at Level 2, forwarding all traffic up to Level 4.
 - At Level 4, there is a specific set of listeners and destination clusters.
 For each authorized domain name, the proxy has a designated destination cluster that directs the traffic to the intended public domain name.

-> It is essential to note that at Level 4, the Envoy Pod has custom network setup that does not use the rewritten domains by the local CoreDNS in Kubernetes.
+> It worth noting that at Level 4, the Envoy Pod has custom network setup that does not use the rewritten domains by the local CoreDNS in Kubernetes.
 This guarantees that local address translation within the cluster forwards a set of domain names to the Envoy proxy Endpoint on the same Level 4 cluster.
 However, Envoy Pod itself resolves public addresses with the Azure or public DNS, overwriting its local DNS resolution to prevent an infinite redirection loop of DNS requests to the proxy itself.
 This implementation can be seen in the `hostNetwork` and `dnsPolicy` settings of the Envoy deployment manifest (in Helm).

 ## DNS Rewriting with CoreDNS